samvera/serverless-iiif/README.md

    ```shell
    $ npm run deploy
    ```
+7. Follow the prompts to complete the deployment process and get the resulting endpoint.

+If you'd repfer you can run `npm run deploy-guided`.
 You'll be prompted for various configuration parameters, confirmations, and acknowledgments of specific issues (particularly the creation of IAM resources and the deployment of an open/unauthenticated Lambda Function URL).
-7. Follow the prompts to complete the deployment process and get the resulting endpoint.

 ### Deleting the application